trevin-j/iarglib/reference.md

 `void IArger::addHelpOption(const std::string& helpMessage)`

+`void IArger::addHelpOption(const std::string& helpMessage, const std::string& postMessage)`

 This method is used to add the automatic help option.
 The help identifiers are `-h` and `--help`.
 The automatic help option uses the help message you supply, as well as the application name, and the help messages of each option to generate a help message.
 If you desire, you can manually create your own help option, and not use this method.

+The optional `postMessage` argument is used to display a message after the help message.

 #### `IArger::addVersionOption`

 `void IArger::addVersionOption(const std::string& version)`

+`void IArger::addVersionOption(const std::string& version, const std::string& postMessage)`

 This method is used to add the automatic version option.
 The version identifiers are `-v` and `--version`.
 The automatic version option uses the version and app name you supply to generate a version message.
 If you desire, you can manually create your own version option, and not use this method.

+The optional `postMessage` argument is used to display a message after the version message.

 #### `IArger::setContinueOnHelp`